Mid Mountains Legal Blog

 Lawyers and other parties involved in property transactions have an obligation to ensure that the person claiming authority to deal with land is legally permitted to do so.
 This includes confirming a person’s capacity to act as agent for a company or as an attorney.

 The VOI process is particularly important in land and property dealings as it helps to reduce identity theft and land title fraud.
-Verification of Identity, which has always formed part of good practice, became mandatory for land transactions on 1 August 2016.
+Verification of Identity is mandatory for land transactions.

 Lawyers and other parties must take ‘reasonable steps’ to verify the identity of their clients and their client’s agents.